seibert-media/Highton/README.md

     high.post_task(data)

 ##UPDATE
-  * You must (for now) use an xml string for the request data.
+  * data: You must (for now) use an xml string for the request data.
 There will soon be a way to send dicts or tuples. sample_xml = "<{TYPE}><{KEY}>Refer to the basecamp docs</{KEY}></{TYPE}>"

   * Pass {'reload': 'true'} if you want to use the successfully updated item.
+If you pass {'reload': 'true'} then you will get back a dict: `{'request': request, 'model', HightonModel}` else ignore the param to get back just the response.

 Update a case

     high.put_case(highrise_id, data, {params})

-Update a comment

-    high.put_comment(highrise_id, data, {params})

 Update a company